 Determine salary

 Pinpoint a salary that’s competitive and that you can afford.
+Consider:

-Offer a wage that’s competitive with what others are offering to maximize how many qualified candidates you attract.
+It’s important to offer a wage that’s competitive with what others are offering to maximize how many qualified candidates you attract.

 Training your temporary restaurant staffing hires

-1. Education
+1. Education and training materials

-- Restaurant facts: the type of food you serve, your busiest hours, most popular menu items, most profitable menu items, how and where your food is sourced, as well as the head chef and owner’s information.
+• Restaurant facts: the type of food you serve, your busiest hours, most popular menu items, most profitable menu items, how and where your food is sourced, as well as the head chef and owner’s information.
 This helps your staff create a narrative around your restaurant that they can use when serving guests.

-- Operational instructions: This is where you can explain how the front and back of house communicate and work together, as well as the roles and responsibilities of each team member.
+• Operational instructions: this is where you can explain how the front and back of house communicate and work together, as well as the roles and responsibilities of each team member.
 This helps new hires know who to refer to when they need something.

 2. Demonstration and shadowing

-For hosts, consider showing them how to check in a guest that made a reservation and how to pinpoint where they’re sitting in your floor plan.
+• For hosts, consider showing them how to check in a guest that made a reservation and how to pinpoint where they’re sitting in your floor plan.
 Additionally, show them how to adjust the floor plan to accommodate last-minute walk-ins and reservations.

-For servers, show them how to input orders and fire them to the appropriate workstation, check on a table’s status and process payments.
+• For servers, show them how to input orders and fire them to the appropriate workstation, check on a table’s status and process payments.

-Support your staff with restaurant technology
+Support your staff with intuitive, easy-to-use restaurant technology

-While each establishment has different restaurant staffing needs, there’s one constant across the board: creating memorable dining experiences that wow guests starts with a customer-first approach, attention to detail and a positive attitude.
+Creating memorable dining experiences that wow guests starts with a customer-first approach, attention to detail and a positive attitude.

 With Lightspeed’s restaurant POS and management system, you can view staff performance reports, offer tableside ordering, start a loyalty program and more.
 Chat with one of our restaurant experts to see how technology can help your staff work smarter, not harder.